PlotoZypresse/obsidian_notes/CompSci/Semester_3/ML/Elastic-Net Regression.md

+---
+sr-due: 2023-12-26
+sr-interval: 1
+sr-ease: 230
+---

-Elastic Net Regression is like a special tool in statistics that mixes two other tools, Ridge Regression and Lasso Regression, to get the best of both worlds.
+Elastic Net Regression is a special tool in statistics that mixes two other tools, Ridge Regression and Lasso Regression, to get the best of both worlds.
 Think of it like a chef combining ingredients from two different recipes to make a new, better dish.

 Here's what each part does: